 Professional Care Systems

-Professional care systems are defined as formally taught, learned, and transmitted professional care, health, illness, wellness, and related knowledge and practice skills that prevail in professional institutions usually with multidisciplinary personnel to serve consumers.
+Professional care systems are defined as formally taught, learned, and transmitted professional care, health, illness, wellness, and related knowledge and practice skills that prevail in professional institutions, usually with multidisciplinary personnel to serve consumers.

-Knowledge which describes the professional perspective.
+The knowledge that describes the professional perspective.
 It is professional care knowledge.

-Ethnohistory includes those past facts, events, instances, experiences of individuals, groups, cultures, and instructions that are primarily people-centered (ethno) and which describe, explain, and interpret human lifeways within particular cultural contexts and over short or long periods of time.
+Ethnohistory includes those past facts, events, instances, experiences of individuals, groups, cultures, and instructions that are primarily people-centered (ethno) and describe, explain, and interpret human lifeways within particular cultural contexts over short or long periods of time.

 Care as a noun is defined as those abstract and concrete phenomena related to assisting, supporting, or enabling experiences or behaviors toward or for others with evident or anticipated needs to ameliorate or improve a human condition or lifeway.

-Care as a verb is defined as actions and activities directed toward assisting, supporting, or enabling another individual or group with evident or anticipated needs to ameliorate or improve a human condition or lifeway or to face death.
+Care as a verb is defined as actions and activities directed toward assisting, supporting, or enabling another individual or group with evident or anticipated needs to ameliorate or improve a human condition or lifeway or face death.

 Culture shock may result when an outsider attempts to comprehend or adapt effectively to a different cultural group.
 The outsider is likely to experience feelings of discomfort and helplessness and some degree of disorientation because of the differences in cultural values, beliefs, and practices.
 Culture shock may lead to anger and can be reduced by seeking knowledge of the culture before encountering that culture.

 The cultural care worldview flows into knowledge about individuals, families, groups, communities, and institutions in diverse health care systems.
-This knowledge provides culturally specific meanings and expressions in relation to care and health.
+This knowledge provides culturally specific meanings and expressions concerning care and health.
 The next focus is on the generic or folk system, professional care systems, and nursing care.
 Information about these systems includes the characteristics and the specific care features of each.
 This information allows for the identification of similarities and differences or cultural care universality and cultural care diversity.

-Next are nursing care decisions and actions which involve cultural care preservation or maintenance, cultural care accommodation or negotiation and cultural care repatterning or restructuring.
+Next are nursing care decisions and actions which involve cultural care preservation or maintenance, cultural care accommodation or negotiation, and cultural care repatterning or restructuring.
 It is here that nursing care is delivered.

 Three modes of nursing care decisions and actions

-1. Cultural care preservation or Maintenance
+Cultural care preservation or Maintenance

-2. Cultural care accommodation or Negotiation
+Cultural care accommodation or Negotiation

-Cultural care accommodation also known as negotiation, includes those assistive, supportive, facilitative, or enabling creative professional actions and decisions that help people of a designated culture to adapt to or negotiate with others for a beneficial or satisfying health outcome with professional care providers.
+Cultural care accommodation, also known as negotiation, includes those assistive, supportive, facilitative, or enabling creative professional actions and decisions that help people of a designated culture to adapt to or negotiate with others for a beneficial or satisfying health outcome with professional care providers.